Colorectal Cancer Screening

 You or a close relative have had colorectal polyps or colorectal cancer.

-You have an inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.
+You have an inflammatory bowel disease such as Crohn’s or ulcerative colitis.

 You have a genetic syndrome such as familial adenomatous polyposis (FAP)external icon or hereditary non-polyposis colorectal cancer (Lynch syndrome).